- Our Stowe Hotel

 There are a lot of breweries in Vermont and you can count on brew pubs to be open every day.
 Hotel restaurants usually are, too.

-Some restaurants are still only seating by reservation, a holdover from stricter covid times.
+Some restaurants are only seating by reservation.
 It’s a good idea to settle on a place and make a reservation in the morning.
 If you wait until the afternoon, prime times will be taken.
 If it’s a busy week I’d do it a day in advance.

 Inside has an English pub feel that is probably very cozy in the fall and winter.
 It also have wide, covered patio that is nice in the summer.
 This is where we ate.

 Since it was my first evening in Vermont I had a Manhattan made with local maple liqueur and syrup.
 We shared PEI mussels, which are its most popular dish and no wonder.
 It comes with toasted French bread for dipping in the creamy garlicky broth and I really just wanted a spoon to eat every last drop.

 The other highlight of our light dinner was the maple crème brulee we had for dessert.
 The custard is perfect and the topping is perfectly caramelized maple sugar and not overly sweet.
 We came back later in the week for dessert and nightcaps so we could have it again.

 • Von Trapp Brewing Bierhall at the Trapp Lodge: Yes, it’s those Von Trapps.
 The name helps draw people, but they don’t rest on it.
 We liked the food and the beer enough that we ate here twice.

 Their German/Austrian style beers are the real deal: malty or wheaty, full-bodied and balanced— and NOT super hopped.
 I’d put them up against anything we drink on our trips to Munich.

 On both visits we had cheese soup that incorporates house beer and Vermont cheddar cheese.
 If you order two soft and salty pretzels with it you can dip them in the soup as though it were queso dip.